goalgamal/goalgamal/README.md

 ### 🚀 About Me

-I am a final-year **Computer Science** student specializing in Artificial Intelligence.
+I am an **AI Engineer**.
 My journey wasn't about shortcuts; I built my understanding from the bottom up:

 1.  **Machine Learning:** Mastered the mathematical foundations and statistical learning.
 2.  **Deep Learning:** Built neural networks from scratch to understand backpropagation and architecture.